 - Click the Subdomains link in the Domains section.

-- In the Subdomain field, place an asterisk * symbol there signifying that you are creating a wildcard subdomain.
+- In the Subdomain field, type an asterisk * symbol, signifying that you are creating a wildcard subdomain.

 - Choose the domain you want to create a wildcard subdomain for in the Domain section.